DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Enumerative Assignment Algorithm (Algorithm )

 \section{Enumerative Assignment Algorithm (Algorithm \ref{placement-heuristic})}

+\textbf{TL;DR. The Enumerative Assignment Algorithm is a greedy, sharded-ops–by–sharded-ops device placement strategy that traverses the graph level-by-level, exhaustively trying shard assignments to minimize estimated communication cost, without global lookahead or learning.}

-In this section, we describe our enumerative assignment algorithm, which uses a level-by-level, exhaustive enumeration in an attempt to find an assignment $A$ for the vertices in a graph $\mathcal{G}$ to minimize $\texttt{ExecTime}(A)$.
-This algorithm uses a greedy approach that first groups vertices based on the graph structure and then attempts a subset of possible assignments for the operations within each group and selects the assignment with the minimum estimated cost.
+In this section, we describe our enumerative assignment algorithm, which uses a level-by-level, exhaustive enumeration in an attempt to find an assignment $A$ for the vertices in a graph $\mathcal{G}$ that minimizes $\texttt{ExecTime}(A)$.
+This algorithm uses a greedy approach that first groups vertices based on the graph structure and then attempts a subset of possible assignments for the operations within each group, selecting the assignment with the minimum estimated cost.

 This algorithm requires that the vertices in the graph $\mathcal{G}$ have been organized into a list of ``meta-ops'' called $M$.
 As our input dataflow graph has been created by sharding a compute graph using a framework such as Alpa \cite{zheng2022alpa}, each operation in the input dataflow graph $\mathcal{G}$ is descended from some operation that has been sharded.
-For example, consider Figure \ref{fig:mm-chain}.
-All of the eight \texttt{MMul} ops at the lowest level of the graph, as well as the four \texttt{MAdd} ops at the next level were created by sharding $X \times Y$.
-We group all of these twelve operations and term them a ``meta-op''.
-Further, we can topologically order these meta-ops so that if $m_1$ comes before $m_2$ in $M$, it means that none of the vertices in $m_2$ can be reached from some vertex in $m_1$ by traversing $\mathcal{E}$.
+For example, consider \cref{fig:mm-chain}.
+All eight \texttt{MMul} ops at the lowest level of the graph, as well as the four \texttt{MAdd} ops at the next level, were created by sharding $X \times Y$.
+We group all twelve of these operations and term them a ``meta-op.''
+Further, we can topologically order these meta-ops so that if $m_1$ comes before $m_2$ in $M$, it means that none of the vertices in $m_2$ can be reached from any vertex in $m_1$ by traversing $\mathcal{E}$.